Lucknow: Administration

-Administration

 General administration

 Lucknow division which consists of six districts, and is headed by the Divisional Commissioner of Lucknow, who is an IAS officer of high seniority, the Commissioner is the head of local government institutions (including municipal corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
 The District Magistrate of Lucknow reports to the divisional commissioner.
 The current commissioner is Mukesh Meshram.

 Lucknow district administration is headed by the District Magistrate of Lucknow, who is an IAS officer.
 The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the city.
 The district has five tehsils, viz.
 Sadar, Mohanlalganj, Bakshi ka Talab, Malihabad and Sarojini Nagar, each headed by a Sub-Divisional Magistrate.
-The current DM is Abhishek Prakash.
-The district magistrate is assisted by a Chief Development Officer (CDO), eight Additional District Magistrates (ADM) (Finance/Revenue, East, West Trans-Gomti, Executive, Land Acquisition-I, Land Acquisition-II, Civil Supply), one City Magistrate (CM) and seven Additional City Magistrates (ACM).
+The current DM is Vishak G. The district magistrate is assisted by a Chief Development Officer (CDO), eight Additional District Magistrates (ADM) (Finance/Revenue, East, West Trans-Gomti, Executive, Land Acquisition-I, Land Acquisition-II, Civil Supply), one City Magistrate (CM) and seven Additional City Magistrates (ACM).